-Nerine is a genus of 24 species in the family Amaryllidaceae 20 of which are endemic to the geographic areas of South Africa, Lesotho and Swaziland.
+Nerine is a genus of 25 species in the family Amaryllidaceae 21 of which are endemic to the geographic areas of South Africa, Lesotho and Swaziland.
 The other 4 occur throughout southern Africa.
-Only 4 species are winter growing and 20 are summer growing, a subset of which are evergreen.
+Only 4 species are winter growing and 21 are summer growing, a subset of which are evergreen.
 Graham Duncan's Grow Nerines and The Amaryllidaceae of Southern Africa are good resources.
 In cultivation, Nerine has been widely hybridized.
 See Nerine Hybrids for photos of hybrids.

 Photos below were taken by Cameron McMaster.
 The first is of a garden plant grown from seed collected near Napier, W. Cape and the second is a small form blooming in mass in situ.
 The third through fifth pictures were taken near Napier in the Overberg and show buds, foliage, and a rare white form.

-Nerine marincowitzii is a summer growing species native to the Karoo.
+Nerine marincowitzii Snijman is a summer growing species native to the Karoo.
 The scentless flowers start out pink and age to brown.
-The plant is hysteranthous and blooms in the autumn.
+The plant is hysteranthous and flowers in the autumn.
 Dried scapes break off and tumble in the wind like Brunsvigia and Boophone.
 It goes dormant in the winter.
 Photo from iNaturalist taken by nkivanrensburg in the Laingsburg Municipality in April and shared under a CC BY-NC license.